nbachand/simple-forward/README.md

 2) edit port number (choose random 5 digit number starting wtih 5) in connect.sh, disconnect.sh and host.sh
 3) edit ssh command in connect.sh
 4) edit suggested conda env in host.sh.
 For non-conda, change command or remove this and run host.sh from desirde env directly
 5) bookmark the url http://localhost:<port number>/lab.
 This is how to connect to the jupyter server.
-If you need to install jupyter lab: https://jupyter.org/install

 ## How to use
 ### On Cluster